 Early Childhood – It’s never too early to start: Spectrum Health’s Maternal Infant Helath Program can help during pregnancy.
 Camp Fire West Michigan 4C has a broad resource list to use after birth.
 For child care close to home, Belknap Child Development Center is located at Belknap Commons; GRCC offers care as well.

 Food Security – Fresh foods are regularly available outside the ROCK adjacent to Coit Church.
 You may also wish to visit St. Alphonsus’ Food and Clothing Center just outside the neighborhood.
 WIC and food stamps are two critical public resources.
 To find additional programs, we recommend using the online tools compiled by Feeding America West Michigan.

 Financial empowerment – Find new articles regularly at MSU Extension; they also offer Dollar Works 2 classes.
 New Development Corporation has similar Money Smart courses which you can also find online at this link.
-Both organizations offer homebuyer education.
+Inner City Christian Federation offers homebuyer education.